ergoplatform/ergodocs/docs/dev/protocol/eutxo.md

 ## ErgoScript

 ErgoScript is built considering Bitcoin’s security and privacy to make all kinds of complex financial contracts accessible.
 In comparison, Bitcoin’s design doesn’t allow loops or building any complex smart contracts on top of it.
 ErgoScript allows for self-replication; therefore, we can use it to create Turing-Complete processes in a blockchain.

-Another approach to creating smart contracts in the blockchain is the *Account-Based model*, like Ethereum.
-Ethereum’s design facilitates smart contract opeld coins, so the unspent transaction output (UTXO) show us which private key holds which coiration by processing smart contracts as accounts.
-In Bitcoin, there aren’t accounts that hons and coins are in a set of addresses represented with a single UTXO.
-It’s also easier to include privacy schemes in this model than the Account-Based model.

 Ergo extended Bitcoin’s UTXO model by introducing a readable UTXO design.
 This enables smart contracts to use UTXOs as data inputs without changing them.
 Therefore nodes are checking transactions rather than balances.
 In comparison, in Ethereum’s Account model, nodes check all accounts to validate the system.